-Luna Innovations Incorporated ("we," "Luna Innovations" or the "Company") is incorporated in the State of Delaware and headquartered in Roanoke, Virginia.
-We develop, manufacture and market fiber optic sensing, test and measurement products and are focused on bringing new and innovative technology solutions to measure, monitor, protect and improve critical processes in the aerospace, automotive, energy, composite, telecommunications and defense industries.
-Following our merger with Advanced Photonix, Inc. ("API"), we also package optoelectronic semiconductors into high speed optical receivers, custom optoelectronic subsystems and Terahertz instrumentation.
+Luna Innovations Incorporated ("we," "Luna Innovations" or the "Company"), headquartered in Roanoke, Virginia, was incorporated in the Commonwealth of Virginia in 1990 and reincorporated in the State of Delaware in April 2003.
+We develop, manufacture and market fiber optic sensing, test & measurement products and are focused on bringing new and innovative technology solutions to measure, monitor, protect and improve critical processes in the aerospace, automotive, energy, composite, telecommunications and defense industries.
+Following our merger with Advanced Photonix, Inc. ("API") in 2015 (See Note 2), we also package optoelectronic semiconductors into high speed optical receivers ("HSOR" products), custom optoelectronic subsystems and Terahertz instrumentation.
 We are organized into two business segments, which work closely together to turn ideas into products: our Technology Development segment and our Products and Licensing segment.
 Our business model is designed to accelerate the process of bringing new and innovative technologies to market.
-We have a history of net losses from continuing operations beginning in 2005.
-We have historically managed our liquidity through cost reduction initiatives, debt financings, capital market transactions and asset sales.
+We have a history of net losses from operations beginning in 2005.
+We have historically managed our liquidity through cost reduction initiatives, debt financings, capital markets transactions and the sale of assets.